 Blog icon

-New research in Australia and around the world, together with the IPCC’s Sixth Assessment Report, enhance understanding of the state of Australia's future climate.
-In coming decades, Australia is projected to experience:
+Research in Australia and around the world, together with the IPCC’s Sixth Assessment Report, enhances understanding of the state of Australia’s future climate.
+The changes are projected to include:

 • Continued warming, with more extremely hot days and fewer extremely cool days.